w3c/wpub/EXPLAINER.md

 ## Basic design

-A web publication must have an <i>entry page</i>, which the HTML document returned by the URL of the publication.
+A web publication must have an *entry page*, which the HTML document returned by the URL of the publication.
 This page must have either a link to the manifest (`<link rel="publication" href="manifest.json">`, or an [embedded](https://github.com/w3c/wpub/issues/327) manifest.

 A “manifest” is a list of the passengers or cargo on a ship.
 For web publications, a manifest lists the constituents of the publication—all the HTML files, stylesheets, images, scripts, etc.—needed to create the whole.
 It further describes the sequence of primary resources, so that we know that chapter-02.html comes after chapter-01.html.
 In EPUB we called this list the "spine"; for web publications it's now the `readingOrder`.